jwebster2469/ChatGPT-store/README.md

 Given the ongoing development and the broadening scope of applications, the market for custom GPTs does not appear to be oversaturated.
 Instead, it reflects a growing sector where demand continues to generate new technological advancements and business opportunities.
 This trend is underscored by the introduction of new GPTs designed for distinct functions, from graphic design with tools like DALL-E and Canva to educational and business optimizations, indicating a market that is far from reaching its peak and still ripe with opportunities for innovation and expansion.

+[Low intelligence](https://github.com/sourceduty/AI) GPT models have gained significant popularity, primarily due to their accessibility and cost-effectiveness.

 <br>
 </details>
 <details><summary>Alex's Notes</summary>